ChrisC2/Surveyor/README.md

 #### Improvements to be Made Given More Time:
 1. Polish the UI
-2. Use Bcrypt or middleware to crptographically store passwords
+2. Fix edge cases so that empty values cannot be entered
-3. Fix edge cases so that empty values cannot be entered
+3. HighCharts Pie Graphs on survey results
-4. HighCharts Pie Graphs on survey results
+4. Further Modularize Code

 # Run the App:
 ## Install Dependencies: